-provides a framework for problem identification and strategy formation within organizations.
+BUSN 400 BUSINESS STRATEGY.
+A capstone course for seniors in the business program.
+The course provides a framework for problem identification and strategy formation within organizations.
 Emphasis will be placed on the interplay of judgment and decision making, the use of both qualitative and quantitative factors in policy formulation and execution and the impact of social and moral values.
 The course provides an opportunity for students to integrate and apply previously acquired knowledge in the areas of accounting, economics, finance, marketing, and management.
 Utilizes the case approach as well as readings from other disciplines.
+(WE)

-(WE) Prerequisites: 90 credits of coursework, including ECON 120, ACCT 205, BUSN 106, BUSN 105.
+Prerequisites: 90 credits of coursework, including ECON 120, ACCT 205, BUSN 106, BUSN 105.
+3 credits

 BUSN 401 INTERNATIONAL POLITICAL ECONOMY.
 A study of global political and economic relations, including the place of the United States in the world economy.
 It explores the interconnectedness between the economic and political factors that have given shape to the current global economy.
 The issues are discussed in historical perspective, highlighting the major theories that have been developed.
 Some of the issues examined relate to global security, trade protectionism, international finance, economic and political integration, transnational corporations, the political economy of oil, and global poverty.
-Prerequisite: ECON 120, 130 3 credits
+Prerequisite: ECON 120, 130 structures, loops and algorithms; and user-interface development.
+Prerequisite: BUSN 303 3 credits

 BUSN 402 INTRODUCTION TO PROGRAMMING (With Java).
 Introduces syntax, principles, and practices for object-oriented programming with java.
 Concentration is on single machine programming.
-Topics include: java syntax; the idea of object-oriented programming; the java libraries; multi-media programming, data, structures, loops and algorithms; and user-interface development.
-Prerequisite: BUSN 303 3 credits
+Topics include: java syntax; the idea of object-oriented programming; the java libraries; multi-media programming, data,